This article is the most informative piece you will ever find on the internet concerning NASM CEU options.

 If you want to learn about the differences between my favorite general certifications, check out my article here.

 Obtaining a course online

-I have purchased two separate courses from them in the past to fill 1.9 out of my 2.0 required continuing education credits.
+I have purchased two separate courses from them in the past to fill 1.9 out of my 2.0 required CEU credits.

 For the money, they sent me a physical textbook on the subject, and once I was done studying, all I had to do was log onto their website and take a test on the book.

-For example, the largest certifying agencies also offer courses alongside their advanced or general certifications.
+For example, the largest certifying agencies also offer continuing education courses alongside their advanced or general certifications.

 If you live in or near a large city you can probably find a regional workshop or seminar that you can attend for continuing education credits.

 I wish I had a good website that had a schedule of all the conferences or seminars for continuing education credits, but there are none that I know of.

 Conclusion on NASM continuing education credits

 These are the best ways that I have obtained continuing education credits not only for NASM but other certifying agencies as well.

 Once again, my preferred method is to get another general certification (such as the general ACE certification here!) from a separate certifying agency or to get an advanced or specialized certification such as the PES or CES.

-You gain a lot more value to your clients choosing this method and can become a more successful trainer that makes more money.
+You add a lot more value to your clients by choosing this method and can become a more successful trainer that makes more money.